nakashima-hikaru/aad/README.md

     - This design draws heavy inspiration from the `rustograd` library.
 - **High Performance**: The library is designed to be both efficient and scalable, with minimal overhead.
     - Benchmarks show it is up to **4x faster** compared to `rustograd`.
-- **No Dependencies**: The library is self-contained and does not rely on any external dependencies.

 ## Quick Start